The-Devoyage/graphql-accounts/README.md

 If you are using docker to build and run this server, you will need to pass the github token along to the build process.

-Assign an environment variable to the Github Token locally:
+Assign an environment variable to the Github Token locally as the Dockerfile is built to look for the token within env vars.
+Be sure to expire the token after use.

 ```bash
 export GITHUB_TOKEN=mytoken